Jul 8, 2025 | By: PhotoBiz Knowledge Base

 What Is a CNAME Record?

 A CNAME (Canonical Name) record is a type of DNS record that points one domain name to another.
-It's commonly used to connect services like email marketing platforms, subdomains (like blog.yourdomain.com
+It's commonly used to connect services like email marketing platforms, subdomains (like blog.yourdomain.com), or verification tools to your main domain.
+You may need to add a CNAME record when connecting your domain to third-party tools or services.

 IMPORTANT: DNS management is only available if your domain is using AWS (Route 53) name servers.
 If your domain is still on our legacy Rackspace name servers, you won’t see the DNS management option.